Frequently asked questions

 Absolutely.
 Dr Janet has close to 20 years of experience using continuous glucose monitoring systems.
-GPSI Diabetes does own a Continous Glucose Monitor for use when seeking more information for tighter diabetes control.
-Alternatively, if you are contemplating purchasing a Continous Glucose Monitoring System for personal use, we would be happy to provide advise around your purchase - and then teach you how to constructively interpret the information downloaded from your monitor.
+GPSI Diabetes owns several Continuous Glucose Monitoring systems for customer use when seeking more information for tighter diabetes control.
+Alternatively, if you are contemplating purchasing a Continuous Glucose Monitoring System for personal use, we would be happy to provide advise around your purchase - as well as teach you how to constructively interpret the information downloaded from your Continuous Monitoring System.

 Do you offer diabetes care during pregnancy?

 Having practiced obstetrics for over 10 years delivering many babies both in the United States and in New Zealand, Dr Janet.is very experienced with supporting people with diabetes through pregnancy.
 Indeed, while in the United States she was responsible for providing consultant services on the management of diabetes in pregnancy.

 Insulin needs change dramatically throughout pregnancy.
 So to proactively manage the rapidly changing insulin needs, we schedule visits monthly, increasing to fortnightly in the third trimester and finally to weekly visits during the last month.

 Do you offer diabetes care for athletes?